Metal–organic framework: Design principles

 The most common transition metals employed in carboxylate-based frameworks are Cu2+ and Zn2+.
-Lighter main group metal ions have also been explored.
-Be12(OH)12(BTB)4, the first successfully synthesized and structurally characterized MOF consisting of a light main group metal ion, shows high hydrogen storage capacity, but it is too toxic to be employed practically.
-There is considerable effort being put forth in developing MOFs composed of other light main group metal ions, such as magnesium in Mg4(BDC)3.
+Lighter main-group metal ions have also been explored.
+Be12(OH)12(btb)4, the first successfully synthesized and structurally characterized MOF consisting of a light main group metal ion, shows high hydrogen storage capacity, but it is too toxic to be employed practically.
+There is considerable effort being put forth in developing MOFs composed of other light main group metal ions, such as magnesium in Mg4(bdc)3.

 The following is a list of several MOFs that are considered to have the best properties for hydrogen storage as of May 2012 (in order of decreasing hydrogen storage capacity).
 While each MOF described has its advantages, none of these MOFs reach all of the standards set by the U.S. DOE.
 Therefore, it is not yet known whether materials with high surface areas, small pores, or di- or trivalent metal clusters produce the most favorable MOFs for hydrogen storage.

-High hydrogen uptake is attributed to overlapping attractive potentials from multiple copper paddle-wheel units: each Cu(II) center can potentially lose a terminal solvent ligand bound in the axial position, providing an open coordination site for hydrogen binding.